Aga Khan Award for Architecture: Knowledge from architecture

 Unlike conventional prizes that applaud the accomplishments of individual architects, the Aga Khan Award selects projects that improve the quality of life and recognizes all those who have a role in realizing them.
-This includes clients, builders, artisans and decision makers.
+This includes clients, builders, artisans, and decision makers.
 Architecture is viewed as a collaborative endeavour in which architects play a role.

 In the four decades since its establishment, the Award has documented more than 9,000 projects and actively contributed to the architectural discourse.
 It has promoted the view that architecture is deeply connected with society and can respond to issues that are of local, national and even international relevance.

 The Award has brought together practitioners from different geographies and fields like philosophy, social sciences, and the arts, who have served as jurors, steering committee members, technical reviewers, or attended seminars.

 Award process

 The Aga Khan Award runs in three-year cycles and is governed by a steering committee chaired by the Aga Khan.
-A new committee is constituted each cycle to establish the eligibility criteria for projects, provide thematic direction with reference to current concerns, and to develop plans for the long-term future of the award.
+A new committee is constituted each cycle to establish the eligibility criteria for projects, provide thematic direction concerning current concerns, and to develop plans for the long-term future of the award.
 The committee is also responsible for seminars and field visits, the award ceremony, publications and exhibitions.
 At the commencement of each cycle, the steering committee is convened to select a master jury that is diverse in its perspectives and has in past cycles included sociologists, philosophers, artists as well as architects.

 In each cycle, submissions are received from a global network of approximately 500 nominators – women and men who live in Muslim societies and whose identities are kept anonymous throughout the award process.
-Independent nominations are also accepted in accordance with the award's published guidelines and procedures.
+Independent nominations are also accepted per the award's published guidelines and procedures.
 Several hundred submissions are typically received in each cycle, and the master jury narrows the field to a short-list.

 Professional, technical reviewers visit the short-listed projects to understand the living impact of each one on people and the surrounding area.
 They prepare exhaustive documentation, providing fact-based analysis for the master jury's consideration.

 Over the decades, many notable figures have served on the award's steering committees and master juries, including Homi K. Bhabha, Frank Gehry, Zaha Hadid, Glenn Lowry, Fumihiko Maki, Jacques Herzog, Ricardo Legoretta and Farshid Moussavi.
 The award is administered from Geneva as part of the Aga Khan Trust for Culture, and Farrokh Derakhshani has served as Director of the Award since 1982.